willijar/LENS/README.txt

 :copyright: ©2010 Dr. J.A.R.
 Williams

-:abstract: The Lisp Educational Network Simulator (LENS) project is an attempt to develop a Packet Network Simulator using good design principles and appropriate abstractions to make it easy to understand and extend and more suitable for educational use.
+:abstract: The Lisp Educational Network Simulator (LENS) project is an attempt to develop a Network Simulator using good design principles and appropriate abstractions to make it easy to understand and extend and more suitable for educational use.